20goto10/theremin_remote/README.md

 gem install json
 ```

-Update the config.json before you run the script.
-Light IDs should correspond to those in your HA-Bridge.
+Copy the config.json.example to config.json, and modify it to your Openhab2 and/or HABridge settings before you run the script.
+The mode option must be 'openhab', anything else is currently treated as 'ha_bridge'.
+If using the ha_bridge mode, light IDs should correspond to those in your HA-Bridge.
+Otherwise you must also set mappings for the lights in the section called 'openhab_devices' to correspond to the IDs for your commands.
+Someday maybe I will add a GUI.

 I've included a script, disable_devices.sh, for disabling Xinputs (note that you must modify it as your DEVICE string is probably different; to figure it out, try ```DISPLAY=:0 xinput list```).
 In my case, all the devices come up as "2.4G Composite Devic" [sic] ... that's what comes up for at least two different makes of these cheapo mini-keyboards, so it might be pretty common.